vufind-org/learning-vufind-book/source/09-customizing_record_views.rst

 First, make sure you have a custom theme set up, since you will need to register your custom factory in your theme configuration.
 See section 7.2 for details on creating a new theme.
 For this example, we assume that your theme is named localtheme.

-Next, create a file for your custom factory, called $VUFIND_HOME/module/MyModule/src/MyModule/View/Helper/Root/RecordDataFormatterFactory.p hp.
+Next, create a file for your custom factory, called $VUFIND_HOME/module/MyModule/src/MyModule/View/Helper/Root/RecordDataFormatterFactory.php.
 Note that you will have to create a directory to hold this file first, which you can do with:

 .. code-block:: console